bshaffer/oauth2-demo-php/README.md

 The OAuth2 Server
 -----------------

-The controller classes is where the real good stuff is.
-See how the OAuth2 Server handles the requests here:
+The *first thing you should do* is take a look at how the OAuth2 Server is created and configured in [src/OAuth2Demo/Server/Server.php](https://github.com/bshaffer/oauth2-server-demo/blob/master/src/OAuth2Demo/Server/Server.php).
+The *second thing you should do* is look at the code to implement the [Controller Classes](https://github.com/bshaffer/oauth2-server-demo/blob/master/src/OAuth2Demo/Server/Controllers), which implement the following endpoints:

-   * [/authorize](https://github.com/bshaffer/oauth2-server-demo/blob/master/src/OAuth2_Server/Controllers/Authorize.php) - endpoint which grants the Demo App an `authorization code`
+   * [/authorize](https://github.com/bshaffer/oauth2-server-demo/blob/master/src/OAuth2Demo/Server/Controllers/Authorize.php) - endpoint which grants the Demo App an `authorization code`
-   * [/token](https://github.com/bshaffer/oauth2-server-demo/blob/master/src/OAuth2_Server/Controllers/Token.php) - endpoint which grants the Demo App an `access_token` when supplied with the authorization code above
+   * [/token](https://github.com/bshaffer/oauth2-server-demo/blob/master/src/OAuth2Demo/Server/Controllers/Token.php) - endpoint which grants the Demo App an `access_token` when supplied with the authorization code above
-   * [/resource](https://github.com/bshaffer/oauth2-server-demo/blob/master/src/OAuth2_Server/Controllers/Resource.php) - endpoint which grants the Demo App access to your protected resources (in this case, your friends) when supplied the access token above
+   * [/resource](https://github.com/bshaffer/oauth2-server-demo/blob/master/src/OAuth2Demo/Server/Controllers/Resource.php) - endpoint which grants the Demo App access to your protected resources (in this case, your friends) when supplied the access token above

-These are the three main functions of an OAuth2 server, to authorize the user, grant the user tokens, and validate the token on request to the APIs.
-When you write your OAuth2-compatible servers, you will use very similar methods
+These are the three main functions of the OAuth2 server (authorize the user, grant the user tokens, and validate api calls).
+When you write your OAuth2-compatible servers, your interface will be similar.

-> Note: the above urls are prefixed with `/lockdin` to namespace the application.
+> Note: the above urls are prefixed with `/server` to namespace the application.

 Test Your Own OAuth2 Server!
 ----------------------------